Husky95/spyglass-backend/README.md

 ## An Online Goal Tracker Application
 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-Spyglass is a web application that help you create a goal and keep track of them.
-You can set the date for your goal and make daily deposit to it.
-Edit your goal to extend the deadline and upload an image to your goal to further motivate you to reach what you want.
+Spyglass is a web application that help you create  goals and keep track of them.
+You can set the date for your goals and make daily deposit to it.
+Edit your goal to extend the deadline or upload an image to your goal to further motivate you to reach what you want.
 ### Contributors

 The team working on this project: